 Men’s mental health is often overlooked, and it is quite possible the statistics on gender differences in anxiety symptoms might be skewed.
-That’s because there is a stigma attached to men when it comes to speaking about their mental health.
+That’s because of men’s mental health stigma when it comes to speaking about their feelings and emotions.

 Additionally, only 36% of adults that have an anxiety disorder seek treatment for it.
 This means it is possible that both men with a diagnosed anxiety disorder and those who have no diagnosis may not be addressing their mental health challenges.